Quarter-cent sales tax would pay for new emergency services communication system

 FAYETTEVILLE, Ark.
-(KNWA) — A proposed quarter-cent sales tax would pay for a new Washington County emergency communications system.
+(KFTA) — A proposed quarter-cent sales tax would pay for a new Washington County emergency communications system.
 Some are concerned the tax bump is unreasonable, and county decisionmakers responded.

 Many Northwest Arkansas police, firefighters and first responders use the Arkansas Wireless Information System (AWIN).
 The year-long sales tax increase would raise the $8.5 million needed to implement the system in Washington County.
 In fact, it would raise a projected $11 million, said Bobby Hill, the county’s treasurer.